 For longer distances on remote trails, extra pockets are a nice way to bring along other gear you may need.
 Two zippered hand pockets can be used for storage or to warm your hands.

-- Cinchable waist: A cinchable waist permits you to adjust airflow around your hips.
+A cinchable waist allows you to adjust airflow around your hips.
 If you’re wearing many layers, the waist can be loosened to accommodate the thickness of your mid- and baselayers.

 Reflective bands are critical for nighttime runs in any season.
 But winter running requires reflective bands even during the day.
 Reduced visibility due to foggy or snowy conditions can impair someone’s ability to spot you.
 This is especially dangerous if that someone happens to be behind the wheel of a speeding car.

 At minimum, your jacket should have a horizontal reflective band along the back.
 Since you don’t have eyes in the back of your head, this will signal your presence to people coming from behind.
 Of course, a jacket with additional reflective bands on the chest and arms is even better.